 CREATING RECIPES AND SUBRECIPES

-Entering your recipes into Bevager and Foodager allow you to cost out your recipes for menu engineering purposes, as well as match them to your POS buttons to get theoretical depletions
+Entering your recipes into Bevager and Foodager allow you to cost out your recipes for menu engineering purposes, as well as match them to your POS buttons to get theoretical depletions.

 Once your POS buttons are matched you'll also be able to track your Theoretical Costs vs Sales by Recipe on the report of that name and use various reports to ensure you're hitting your goal Cost % based on the cost of the ingredients.
 (See the POS Matching article for more information on matching recipes to POS buttons after creating your recipes.)